paulnord/yall-run/README.md

 wrapper = "/path/to/run-in-container.sh"
 ```

-When the campaign is rendered, YAWL copies the wrapper into `environment/`, records its source path, size, and SHA-256, and makes each Condor node invoke the bundled YAWL worker through that archived wrapper.
+When the campaign is rendered, yawl copies the wrapper into `environment/`, records its source path, size, and SHA-256, and makes each Condor node invoke the bundled yawl worker through that archived wrapper.
 Environment variables needed by the wrapper can still be inherited with `getenv = true`.

 ## Example DAG campaign